SEMICeu/SDG-sandbox/process_and_method/methodology/phase3.md

 <details>
   <summary><b>Rules and Guidelines</b></summary>

-* Each element and their relationships should be identified in advance.
+* Each element and their relationships should be identified in advance;
-* Attributes of each class should be clearly identified
+* Attributes of each class should be clearly identified;
-* Avoid as much as possible lines crossing each other
+* Avoid as much as possible lines crossing each other;
-* Ensure orthogonality of relationships
+* Ensure orthogonality of relationships;
-* Parents elements are higher than the child elements so the arrows always point upwards
+* Parents elements are higher than the child elements so the subclass arrows always point upwards;
-* Align elements either by one of their sides or by their centers
+* Align elements either by one of their sides or by their centers;
-* Make elements the same size if possible
+* Make elements the same size if possible.

 </details>